 All faculty members are required to report every incident of academic misconduct to the academic dean.
-The academic dean, or designee, discusses the incident with the student, explains the academic repercussion (automatic zero for the assignment; possible failure of the course per the instructor's course policy), and takes one of the following actions:
+The academic dean, or designee, discusses the incident with the student, explains the academic repercussion (automatic failing grade for the assignment; possible failure of the course per the instructor's course policy), and takes one of the following actions:

 Academic Misconduct Warning.
-Minor incidents of academic misconduct (e.g., a misquote or statement not properly cited) result in the student being warned.
-This warning stays on a record as long as the student is enrolled.
+Minor incidents of academic misconduct (e.g., a misquote or statement not properly cited) result in the student being warned and may jeopardize eligibility for financial aid.
+Warning status is in effect for at least one term and a record of this warning is maintained as long as the student is enrolled.
 The record is maintained confidentially and separately from other records and when the student leaves Bryn Athyn College that record is destroyed.

 Academic Misconduct Probation.
-A second minor incident of academic misconduct or a first incident of a more serious nature results in the student being placed on probation.
+A second minor incident of academic misconduct or a first incident of a more serious nature results in the student being placed on probation for at least one term and reduces eligibility for financial aid for the subsequent term of enrollment.
 Records of this action are maintained the same as above.

 Academic Misconduct Suspension.
-A third minor incident of academic misconduct or second more serious incident results in the student being suspended for one academic term.
+A third minor incident of academic misconduct or second more serious incident results in the student being suspended for at least one academic term and reduces financial aid for the current and the subsequent terms of enrollment.
 In addition, a major incident of academic misconduct (e.g., an entire paper plagiarized or a cheating scheme executed) can result in immediate suspension.
 In addition, Bryn Athyn College reserves the right to remove, at any time, students whose conduct it regards as detrimental to themselves or to the institution.
+Students renewing attendance after suspension must complete the appropriate paperwork with the Admissions Office.
 Neither Bryn Athyn College, the Academy of the New Church, nor any of its officers or directors shall be under any liability for such removal.

-Students who are on misconduct warning, misconduct probation, or misconduct suspension are not in good academic standing.
-Not being in good standing hampers progress in degree programs, disqualifies students for internships and study abroad, and decreases eligibility for financial aid.
+Students who are on misconduct probation, or misconduct suspension are not in good academic standing.
+Not being in good standing hampers progress in degree programs, disqualifies students for internships and study abroad.
+Academic misconduct probation decreases eligibility for financial aid; academic misconduct suspension removes eligibility for financial aid.